MahimCode/cs50p-progress-log/README.md

 ---

-## 📜 License
+## 📜 License & Acknowledgments
+This repository contains my **personal practice programs** inspired by Harvard's [CS50P](https://cs50.harvard.edu/python) course.

+- All code in this repository is written by me for learning and practice purposes.
+- Problem set solutions are intentionally excluded to comply with CS50’s academic honesty policy.
-This repository is shared for **learning and reference purposes only**.
+- This repository is shared for **educational and reference purposes only**.

-All content © Mahim, 2025.
-Problem set solutions remain private and are not included here.
+© Mahim, 2025.
+CS50 and all course materials are © President and Fellows of Harvard College.